ld-agent/ld-agent-go/README.md

-# ld-agent Go

-**Dynamic linking for agentic systems in Go**
+# ld-agent-go: Dynamic linking for agentic systems in Go

-ld-agent-go is the Go implementation of ld-agent, a dynamic linker for AI capabilities.
-Just like `ld-so` discovers and links shared libraries at runtime, ld-agent discovers and links agentic capabilities to create composable AI systems.

 ## Quick Start